ronnyml/python-screenshot-generator/README.md

-Python Screenshot Generator
+Screenshot genearation using Python
 --------

-App to generate a screenshot from websites built with Python/Django and Selenium.
+By using this application generate a screenshot from websites built with Python/Django and Selenium.

 ![Python Screenshot Generator](/static/img/python_screenshot_generator.png)